shakacode/react_on_rails/docs/guides/rails-webpacker-react-integration-options.md

-# Rails/Webpacker React Integration Options
+# Shakapacker (Rails/Webpacker) React Integration Options

 You only _need_ props hydration if you need SSR.
 However, there's no good reason to have your app make a second round trip to the Rails server to get initialization props.